hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 output =f_{a}( bias + \sum\limits_{i=1}^{n}input_{i}\times weight_{i})
 $$

+The bias term is crucial as it allows the perceptron to make non-zero decisions even when all inputs are zero, effectively shifting the decision boundary.

 # Activation Functions $f_a$

-After understanding the basic structure of perceptrons, let's discuss the role of activation functions.
-The activation function, denoted as $f_a$ in our earlier formula, is a key component that introduces non-linearity into the neuron's output.

-Activation functions are essential components in neural networks that add non-linearity to neuron outputs, allowing the network to learn complex patterns.
+Activation functions introduce non-linearity into the neuron's output, allowing neural networks to learn complex patterns.
+Let's explore some common activation functions:

 ## Common Activation Functions